Residence Life Programs

 For almost 20 years, Residence Life has been hosting an Oxfam Hunger Banquet to raise awareness about hunger and poverty worldwide.
 Participants are encouraged to fast for 30 hours before the event – the fast is broken at the Hunger Banquet.
 30 hours is the average amount of time someone in the US who is food insecure goes between meals.
 Participants are encouraged to donate the money they would have spent on food during the 30 hours to the Community Food Bank of Southern Arizona and the UA Campus Food Pantry.
 A few days after the Hunger Banquet, Residence Life staff take students to volunteer with an organizationin Tucson working to combat food insecurity.

 Beginning in spring 2010, Residence Life teamed up with Pride Alliance to host the Raise Your Voice Photo Shoot for the annual Day of Silence.
 Visit us out on the UA Mall to have your photo taken with a social justice message of your choice!

 Stomp It Out

 Created by an ACT member in 2011, Stomp It Out is a program series on inclusive language.
 The series brings people together to explore the impact of hurtful words, the power they have, and how all UA Wildcats can use language that is respectful and welcoming of all identities.
-Past topics have included discussions on body image, disability, LGBTQ identities, race and ethnicity, and social class.
+Past topics have included discussions on body image, disability, economic class, LGBTQ identities, mental illness, race and ethnicity, and sexism and rape culture.